nobodyresearcher/RedCore/README.md

 Please follow the steps below to run the code.
-1. Down load the feature from： https://drive.google.com/drive/folders/1OPiw4XFTzTnoKxT14jtSif5XVN8Qe7l4?usp=sharing
+1. Down load the features from： https://drive.google.com/drive/folders/1OPiw4XFTzTnoKxT14jtSif5XVN8Qe7l4?usp=sharing
-2. Set the data path in the json files under folder: data/config/
+2. Set the path to the features in the json files under folder: data/config/
 3. Run the code by: bash run.sh